Rebreda/rebreda.github.io/_posts/2023-03-05-google-captcha-express-js.md

 layout: post
 title: "Using Google's Captcha V3 with Express and Node"
 date: 2023-03-05 17:10:48 -0800
+updated: 2025-04-02 12:00
 categories: [development]
 tags: [express, captcha, node, web-development, programming, opinion]
 ---

-Before getting started, [check out the newer version of this article](https://quickthoughts.ca/posts/google-captcha-express-js/) where I use hCaptcha with express/Vue. hCaptcha is a non-google dependent captcha service.
+Before getting started, [check out the newer version of this article](/posts/using-hcaptcha-in-vue-instead-of-google) where I use hCaptcha with express/Vue. hCaptcha is a non-google dependent captcha service.
 Otherwise, enjoy.

 Building an anonymous user-facing technology is risky!
 Abuse, and spam are likely, along with potential DOS and other security/performance issues abound.
 Hence, [Google ReCaptcha](https://developers.google.com/recaptcha/) - a wide-spread (everyone uses it), intelligent (it's a lot more versatile than before) way to help limit spam from otherwise exposed forms.